Knivlac/OSP-OnlineWeb/doc/project_description.md

 - Provide users with the ability to browse through the inventory of products.
 - Implement a secure login functionality for users and administrators.
 - Enable administrators to manage the website, including maintaining web server services, managing prices, and adding/removing items.
 - Implement a cart function for users, allowing them to add products for purchase, and keeping a record of purchase history.
-(Optional)
+(Uncertain)

 Note: This is not a real E-commerce website.
 No real transactions will be involved.